wargio/Twitch-Streamer-Linux/README.md

         QUALITY            "medium" or "veryfast"   Streaming Quality (ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo)
         WEBCAM             "/dev/video1"            WebCam chardevice under /dev
-        WEBCAM_WH          "320:240"                WebCam Width end Height in the Output SERVER             "live" or "live-fra"     Twitch Server list at http://bashtech.net/twitch/ingest.php CBR                "1000k" to "3000k"       Constant bitrate.
+        WEBCAM_WH          "320:240"                WebCam Width end Height in the Output WEBCAM_XY=""       "10:10"                  WebCam Position if empty then it will set the standard position SERVER             "live" or "live-fra"     Twitch Server list at http://bashtech.net/twitch/ingest.php CBR                "1000k" to "3000k"       Constant bitrate.
 Increase this to get a better pixel quality (Twitch suggest between 1000k to 3000k)
         ALWAYS_FULLSCREEN  "false" or "true"        Change this to 'true' if you want to go always on FULLSCREEN, this will disable the output.